 - Optimal performance is limited to a small area.
 As surface area increases, there is a loss of PCE.

 Despite these challenges, research into new solar technologies continues to move quickly.
-Rigid solar panels are still a staple of the renewable energy industry.
+In the meantime, rigid solar panels remain a staple in the renewable energy industry.
 In Seville, Spain, a solar factory generates enough energy to power 6,000 homes each year.
 Yet, flexible solar panels and solar cells have the potential to transform the landscape of clean energy and how we integrate it into technology, society, and our daily lives.

 Dambhare, M. V. et al (2021) Solar photovoltaic technology: A review of different types of solar cells and its future trends.
 J. Phys.: Conf.
 Ser.
 1913 012053